Negotiating In BDSM

 I Don't Know What I Like And Don't Like

-We all start in the same place.
 This is a truly common problem, but just because you haven’t ever tried anything doesn’t mean you don’t have a few desires that keep reoccurring in your fantasies.

 Your list of desires and limits will forever change and evolve as you do.
 One moment you may want nothing to do with one activity and a few years later its one of your favorite.
 The opposite is also true, a favorite activity can become a hard limit.